exasol/sphinx-github-pages-generator/doc/user_guide/user_guide.rst

 and if the branch is not "main", the target branch is deleted immediately after generation.
 Your can find the yaml file for this action in ".github/workflows/check_documentation_build.yaml".

-The GitHub Action uses poethepoet tasks which we describe in the pyproject.toml:
+The GitHub Action uses nox tasks which we describe in the pyproject.toml:

 .. code::